Do you dream of turning your interior design hobby into a successful career?

 I have learnt to sometimes say I need to go away and think it through.
 Interior design is a process and one that can be changed along the way; it should not be rushed.
 Coming up with an interior design you are proud of makes all the hard work worthwhile, especially when your client asks you to come back to do more work!

 Bee Osborn, Osborn Interiors

-My advice to a new interior designer would be to choose a studio to work in that you really resonate with their style.
+My advice to a new interior designer would be to choose a studio to work in that you really resonate with their interior design style.
 Don’t be tempted just to pick any job, really go with what feels right in the aesthetic as you need to create beautiful things that you love and relate to.

 Respect Your Clients & Communication Is Key